roeegro/SwimFix/MaintenanceGuide_new.md

 	> Function name : check_< error description with underscores between words>
 	Description match to this error must be the description above with spaces seperated between the words (instead of the underscores before).

-### Tester
+### Tester Module
 This module is to compare csvs with same format of the manual annotations vs. automatic annotation returned from data_extractor module < link >, and generate csvs comparing each column and plotting figures based on the new csvs to emphasis the gap between the manual annotations to the automatic ones.
-By activating serve
+By activating server we can measure the performance of the system.

 ### Output Manager Module
 This module purpose is to build dynamically folders for each upload and supply easy access to directories in order to store them generated files dynamically.